 I’ve been listening to books on my smartphone using the Audible app which is part of Amazon.
 It has over 470,000 titles available and easily integrates with Kindle if you pay a small fee for an upgrade.
 You can even use Amazon’s Whispersync feature to switch between text and audio if you want.
 A subscription for Audible Premium Plus is $14.95 per month but you can start with a free 30-day trial and get 1 book credit to try out or 2 credits if you are a Prime member.

-This includes podcasts, audiobooks, guided wellness, and Audible Originals.
-For $14.95, Audible Premium Plus members will have access to the Audible Plus catalog and will also receive one credit a month which can be used for any piece of content outside the Plus catalog, regardless of price or length.
+An Audible subscription includes podcasts, audiobooks, guided wellness, and Audible Originals.
+Audible Premium Plus members have access to the Audible Plus catalog and will also receive one credit a month which can be used for any piece of content outside the Plus catalog, regardless of price or length.
 Audible Plus programming can be streamed instantly or downloaded for offline listening

 As a blogger, I get emails from publishers to review new books.
 They usually want to send me a hard copy, which is nice, but I don’t always have time to read them and they start to stack up.
-Because I live in a small space, I end up tripping over them.
-I started requesting they send me audiobooks instead so I can listen as I move around, drive, or do mundane tasks.
+Because I live in a small space, I have to be careful not to trip over them.
+I’ve been requesting audiobooks instead so I can listen as I move around, drive, or do mundane tasks.

 Listen to a Kaboomer!

 One audiobook I listened to for review is called Kaboomer: Thriving and Striving Into Your Nineties, written and read by David Emerson Frost.